gonza593/STT465/intro.md

-## List of topics I'll cover in the first two lectures

-   1. Logistics of the course
+## An Overview of Statistical Inference: Why? and How?

-   2. Statistical Inference
+   1. Statistical Inference
         - Inference & Prediction
         - Why we need Statistics at all?

-        - The Frequentist paradigm
+   2. The Frequentist paradigm

             * Population/Sample/Estimator/Sampling distribution
             * Example: inference on the population mean.
             * [Simualtion example](samplingDistribution.md)
+            * Important Frequentist properites of estimators: Bias, Variance, Mean-Squared Error.
             * Some problems with Frequentist inference

-        - The Bayesian (Laplace?)
+    3. The Bayesian (Laplace?)
 Paradigm
             * [A bit of history](https://projecteuclid.org/download/pdf_1/euclid.ba/1340371071)
-            * Beliefs & Probability (Chapter 1).
+            * Beliefs & Probability (Chapter 2).
-            * Rules of Probability